openedx/open-edx-proposals/oeps/processes/oep-0060-proc-sec-group.rst

 -----------------------------------------------------------------------
 Members of the Open edX community with access to the details of a disclosure are asked to keep those details private until a fix is publically released for the vulnerability.

-Maintainers should use GitHub's `temporary private fork`_ feature within the GitHub repository security advisory created by the security working group to keep the implementation details of a fix for a vulnerability private.
+Maintainers should use GitHub's `temporary private fork`_ feature within the GitHub repository security advisory created by the Security Working Group to keep the implementation details of a fix for a vulnerability private.

 .. _temporary private fork: https://docs.github.com/en/code-security/security-advisories/repository-security-advisories/collaborating-in-a-temporary-private-fork-to-resolve-a-repository-security-vulnerability

 Operators are ultimately responsible for the security of their Open edX instance
 --------------------------------------------------------------------------------
-The security working group will put forth good faith effort to responsibly forward disclosures related to the operation of a specific Open edX instance to the relevant operator.
+The Security Working Group will put forth good faith effort to responsibly forward disclosures related to the operation of a specific Open edX instance to the relevant operator.

 Operators wishing to register a desired primary point of contact for security-related matters should email security@openedx.org with the name, domain, contact information for an individual point of contact for security, and an email address to which security reports should be forwarded.